OSGeo/OSGeoLive-doc/doc/quickstart/geonetwork_quickstart.rst

 7. Where to go next
 -------------------

-Visit the Geonetwork User Guide at https://geonetwork-opensource.org/manuals/trunk/en/user-guide/index.html and try the chapter on **Describing Information**, to learn how to create and edit metadata records.
+Visit the `Geonetwork User Guide <https://geonetwork-opensource.org/manuals/trunk/en/user-guide/index.html>`_ and try the chapter on **Describing Information**, to learn how to create and edit metadata records.
 Follow up by visiting subsequent chapters to learn how to associate resources with your metadata, tag it with keywords and add it to categories, and publish your metadata to the outside world.